 With the increase in IoT-connected devices, the risk of cyber-attacks increases as well.
 With the IoT, sensors collect, communicate, analyze, and act on information, offering new ways for technology, media and telecommunications businesses to create value.
 But this also creates new opportunities for all that information to be compromised.
 Not only is more data being shared through the IoT, among many more participants, but more sensitive data is being shared.
 As a result, the risks are exponentially greater.

 Given the current scenario of widespread attacks, data breaches and the ever-growing need for security, there’s no doubt that we will need a cyber-army in the future.
 Not just for an organization, but for the whole country as well.
+In the meantime, businesses should really go the extra mile in order to protect their business from the threat.
+That’s why going to fraudwatchinternational.com could prove to be a very wise choice.

 There is a multitude of certifications based on the category or field of security such as Web Application Security, Network Security, Ethical Hacking, Cloud Security, Secure Coding, Vulnerability Management, Security Monitoring, Incident Response, Digital Forensics, Web Application Security and many more.